Exam and Assessment Data

 End of Key Stage 1

-We draw on tests and teacher assessments to assess which pupils are achieving national expectations in reading, writing and science.
-These assessments also identify pupils who are working at greater depth within a subject.
+We draw on tests and teacher assessments to assess whether pupils are working at the expected standard for reading, writing and maths.

 End of Key Stage 2